mxysptlk/hatch-pyinstaller/README.md

 Compatibility warnings:
 `--name` option cannot be defined if several scripts are to be built.
-`--distpath` option cannot be defined if built scripts are bundled in a zip file.
-If any occurs, the option is ignored and a warning message is displayed.
+If this occurs, the option is ignored and a warning message is displayed.

 ## Example